vividos/RemotePhotoTool/Sourcecode.md

 ### Main application ###

-The main application uses the public interface of the `CanonControl` library to remote control cameras and is unaware of different SDKs and camera models.
+The main application uses the public interface of the `CameraControl` library to remote control cameras and is unaware of different SDKs and camera models.
 The application uses the ribbon menu band interface for UI.
 It supports several "photo modes" that can be switched between, as long as the camera is connected.
 The photo modes have different scope and don't present all properties